melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 MPAs in central California
 (A&ntilde;o Nuevo, Point Lobos, Point Buchon, and Piedras Blancas) to include the entire California coast.
-Fish are collected by volunteer anglers aboard Commercial Passenger Fishing Vessels (CPFV)s guided by one of the following academic institutions based on proximity to fishing location:
+Fish are collected by volunteer anglers aboard CPFVs guided by one of the following academic institutions based on proximity to fishing location:
 Humboldt State University;
 Bodega Marine Laboratories;